openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 aggregation and correlation rules and facts contained in the *AFD metrics* it receives from the Collectors.

-In the current version of the LMA Toolchain, three :ref:`gse_plugins` are configured:
+In the current version of the LMA Toolchain, three :ref:`GSE plugins <gse_plugins>` are configured:

 * The Service Cluster GSE which receives metrics from the AFD plugins monitoring the services and emits health status for the clusters of services (nova-api, nova-scheduler and so on).